BCLibraries/burns-exhibits/content/Boston College Eagle/MascotLiveStuffedCostumed.md

                 headline="John Culhane, Charles Darling, Joseph Kozlowski and Edward Harrison" size="medium"
                 align="left" >}}
 With the loss of Herpy, Father Risacher gave Boston College a stuffed and mounted golden eagle that had an eight-foot-long wingspan.
 The stuffed bird served as the official Boston College eagle from 1923 through 1961.
-It is pictured with John Culhane, Charles Darling, Joseph Kozlowski and Edward Harrison (left to right) in a Keystone View Company of New York image.
 {{< /largefigure >}}

 {{< largefigure src="013_margobig.jpg"